Ryanair tells pilots it 'grew too fast' - Irish Independent

 The relationship between the airline and pilots became “very inflamed” and “very tense” in recent weeks, Chief Operations Officer Peter Bellew told a meeting of Ryanair pilots at Stansted Airport near London, the Irish Independent reported.

-“We don’t comment on rumour or speculation,” a Ryanair spokeswoman said, declining to comment on the accuracy of the quotes.
+Ryanair did not immediately respond to a request to confirm the quotes.
 A serving Ryanair pilot told Reuters he had heard a recording of the meeting and the quotes were accurate.

 People at the airline were “really pissed off,” Bellew was quoted as saying, adding his biggest concern now was trying to get pilots to remain at the company after a lot of the airline’s co-pilots handed in their resignations a couple of weeks ago.